14 Station Road, Well Cottage

 This property was sold 27 May 1981 by Irene May Lawrence and Lilian Edna Lawrence to Edward John Keymer and Antonia Eleanor Lindley, who subsequently extended the cottage.
 Edward John and Antonia Eleanor Keymer acquired a slither of orchard land on the north on 31 December 1985 from Robert William Frederick Rule and Peter Edward Rule.

-The Lawrence’s had sold the land lying on the south as a building plot, which is where No 14a now stands.
+The Lawrence’s had sold the land lying on the south as a building plot, which is where Nos 14a and 16 now stand.

-This cottage is a listed building and the listing details are below.
-To suggest that it is early C18 appears to be a mistake and should be early C19.
-One would also query whether it is clay block or rather timber and lathe and plaster?
+Well cottage is a listed building and the listing details are reproduced below.
+To suggest that it is early 18th Century appears to be wrong and it should be more accurately described as early 19th Century.
+One also wonders if it is built of clay block or rather timber and lathe and plaster?

 Listed Building